 We define ARR as of a given date as the annualized recurring revenue that we would contractually receive from our customers in the month ending 12 months following such date.
 Based on historical experience with customers, we assume all contracts will be automatically renewed at the same levels unless we receive notification of non-renewal and are no longer in negotiations prior to the measurement date.
 ARR also includes revenue from consumption-based cloud credits of Couchbase Capella products.
-ARR for Couchbase Capella products is calculated by annualizing the prior 90 days of actual consumption, assuming no increases or reductions in usage.
+ARR for Couchbase Capella products in a customer's initial year is calculated as described above; after a customer's initial year it is calculated by annualizing the prior 90 days of actual consumption, assuming no increases or reductions in usage.
 ARR excludes revenue derived from the use of cloud products only based on on-demand arrangements and services revenue.
-ARR should be viewed independently of revenue, and does not represent our revenue under U.S. GAAP on an annualized basis, as it is an operating metric that can be impacted by contract start and end dates and renewal dates.
+ARR should be viewed independently of revenue, and does not represent our revenue under the generally accepted accounting principles in the United States ("GAAP") on an annualized basis, as it is an operating metric that can be impacted by contract start and end dates and renewal dates.
 ARR is not intended to be a replacement for forecasts of revenue.
 Although we seek to increase ARR as part of our strategy of targeting large enterprise customers, this metric may fluctuate from period to period based on our ability to acquire new customers and expand within our existing customers.
 We believe that our ARR is an important indicator of the growth and performance of our business.
-We updated our definition of ARR beginning in the first quarter of fiscal 2023 to include revenue from consumption-based cloud credits of Couchbase Capella products by annualizing the prior 90 days of actual consumption, assuming no increases or reductions in usage.
-The reason for this change is to better reflect the ARR for Couchbase Capella products following the launch of Couchbase Capella in fiscal 2022.
-ARR for periods prior to the first quarter of fiscal 2023 has not been adjusted to reflect this change as it is not material to any period previously presented.
+We updated our definition of ARR beginning in the first quarter of fiscal 2023 to include revenue from consumption-based cloud credits of Couchbase Capella products by annualizing the prior 90 days of actual consumption, assuming no increases or reductions in usage, and updated in the third quarter of fiscal 2023 to clarify that the 90-day actual consumption methodology is only used after a customer's initial year.
+The reason for these changes is to better reflect the ARR for Couchbase Ca

-As of A April 30,
+As of O ctober 3

-2022 2021
+2 2022 2021

-(in m illions)
+(in m nillions)

-\$ 139.7 \$ 109.5 5
+\$ 151.7 \$ 122.3